How Do Solar Panels Work?

 Remember, unlike utility electricity, your solar energy price never changes.
 It’s always free—sunlight as a fuel costs nothing.

 You produce energy at your home.
 It does not need to travel long distances to get to your house.
 This is especially significant when you take into account what is known in industry terms as “line loss.”
-Put simply, line loss is the natural dissipation of a certain amount of electricity whenever it is sent over a transmission or distribution wire.
+Basically, line loss is the natural dissipation of a certain amount of electricity whenever it is sent over a transmission or distribution wire.

 Line loss is a costly inefficiency associated with grid power.
 The electricity is made at a large central power plant and then must often travel many miles over wires before reaching the homes and businesses that will use it.

 Because we lose a certain amount of electricity, we must build more power plants and other energy infrastructures to make up the difference.
 That’s a big expense to society.